The Beach (film): Box office

-The film opened on February 11, 2000, in both the United Kingdom and the United States.
-The film opened at number 2 at the box office in both countries, with a weekend gross of $15,277,921 in the United States and Canada behind Scream 3, and a gross of £2,418,321 ($3.9 million) in the United Kingdom and Ireland behind Toy Story 2.
+The film opened on 11 February 2000 in both the United Kingdom and the United States.
+The film opened at number 2 at the box office in both countries (behind Scream 3), with a weekend gross of $15,277,921 in the United States and Canada, and a gross of £2,418,321 ($3.9 million) in the United Kingdom and Ireland, behind Toy Story 2.

-The following weekend it opened in eight other countries (Austria, Belgium, Brazil, France, Germany, Puerto Rico, South Africa and Switzerland) opening at number one in all of them with a gross of $4.9 million in its first five days in France and $2.3 million in its opening four-day weekend in Germany.
+The following weekend, it opened in seven other countries (Austria, Belgium, Brazil, France, Germany, South Africa and Switzerland) and Puerto Rico, opening at number 1 in those markets (with a gross of $4.9 million in its first five days in France and $2.3 million in its opening four-day weekend in Germany).

-Global takings totaled $144.1 million, of which $39 million was from the United States and Canada and $19 million from the United Kingdom.
-The budget of the film was $50 million.
+Global takings totalled $144.1 million, of which $39 million was from the United States and Canada and $19 million from the United Kingdom.
+The budget for the film was $50 million.

 Home media

 The film has been released on VHS and DVD.
 It was released on Blu-ray in Spain in October 2022.
-The standard DVD release included nine scenes that were deleted from the film, including an alternative opening which to an extent resembles the one in the novel.
-These were later included in a Special Edition DVD release, along with Danny Boyle's commentary on what might have been their purpose.
-There is also an alternative ending which depicts Sal dying by suicide and everyone loading up on a boat from the raft.
+The standard DVD release includes nine scenes that were deleted from the film, including an alternative opening that, to an extent, resembles the novel.
+These were included in a "Special Edition" DVD release, with Danny Boyle's commentary on what might have been their purpose.
+There is also an alternative ending that depicts Sal dying by suicide and everyone loading a boat from the raft.

 Reception

 Critical response

-On Metacritic, the film has a weighted average score of 43 out of 100, based on 34 critics, indicating "mixed or average reviews".
-Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.
+On Metacritic, the film has a weighted average score of 43 out of 100, based on 34 critics, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "C" on a scale of A+ to F.

-Critics suggested that DiCaprio's fame post-Titanic might have contributed to the financial success of this film, which came out less than three years after the James Cameron blockbuster.
-CNN's Paul Clinton said "Leonardo DiCaprio's main fan base of screaming adolescent girls won't be disappointed with The Beach.
+Critics suggested DiCaprio's post-Titanic fame might have contributed to the financial success of this film, which came out less than three years after the James Cameron blockbuster.
+CNN's Paul Clinton said, "Leonardo DiCaprio's main fan base of screaming adolescent girls won't be disappointed with The Beach.
 The majority of the film displays the titanic-sized young heartthrob sans his shirt in this story about the pseudo-angst and alienation of a young man from the United States escaping civilization and his computer-obsessed generation."
 He agreed with most others that The Beach was "nothing to write home about".

-Roger Ebert said the film missed out on exploring the darker themes of the novel.
-He wrote: "Watching The Beach is like experiencing a script conference where only sequences are discussed--never the whole film...There are the elements here for a romantic triangle, for a man-against-the-jungle drama, for a microcosm-of-civilization parable or for a cautionary lesson about trying to be innocent in a cruel world...and that's material for satire or insight, I guess, although the movie offers none."
+Roger Ebert of the Chicago Sun-Times said the film missed out on exploring the darker themes of the novel.
+He wrote, "Watching The Beach is like experiencing a script conference where only sequences are discussed--never the whole film...There are the elements here for a romantic triangle, for a man-against-the-jungle drama, for a microcosm-of-civilization parable or for a cautionary lesson about trying to be innocent in a cruel world...and that's material for satire or insight, I guess, although the movie offers none."